 The others main concerns are the way to set it up (size, heat,.. ) , the limitation on battery option and the lack of monitoring.
-It says an optional paid monitoring website will be ready in the future, but there are priorities to be taking care prior to that in my opinion.
+It says an optional paid monitoring website will be ready in the future, but there are priorities to be taking care urgently for now.

 I wanted to get a system where I can remotely change the sequences which can be done with Bixicon, but feel that I will loose ability to keep an eyes on the powering and status which is much more important.
-If I add the reliability issue on saving the pictures, there is not so much left in favor of BixiCon.
+If I’m adding the reliability issue on saving the pictures, there is not so much left in favor of BixiCon.

 Having power graph + Status picture from the Digisnap Pro once a day by email really helps getting confident.